sentryco/SplitViewKit/README.md

 ## Todo:

 - Clean up the readme a bit 👈🔥
-- Add ability to pass columnwidths in the init 👈
 - Try not setting column width for ipad. see if OS adjusts it etc? 👈 might solve the issue regarding compact mode event detection etc
 - Add code example to readme 👈
 - Test to see if macOS works out of the box 👈